hphelion/documentation/hz.whatsnewjan.2014.md

 ##Enhanced identity management## {#Enhancedidentitymanagement}

 Particularly attractive for administrators in the enterprise, HP Cloud provides more flexibility and options for managing roles, domains, users and groups in the new Horizon-based HP Cloud Console.
 Specifically, roles can now be assigned to groups of users, or domain administrators can be defined for managing domains and respective users.
-In addition, you can assign roles around the latest platform services, such as the new HP Cloud Relational Database service.
+In addition, you can assign roles around the latest platform services.

 ##Network topology visualization## {#Networktopologyvisualization}